 Chichester Runners and Chichester College are working together on an exciting project to build a new running track for the local community.

-You can help to make that happen by sponsoring a section of track, for £100 per metre.
-Click here to see which metres are already taken and choose yours.
+We still need to raise more money to finish every aspect of the project and you can help to make that happen by sponsoring a section of track, for £100 per metre.
+Our track sponsorship page will show which metres are already taken and let you choose yours.

 Companies interested in advertising and sponsorship opportunities please contact us